microsoft/qsharp/katas/content/single_qubit_measurements/distinguish_0_and_1/index.md

-Measurements can be used to distinguish orthogonal states.
-We start with an exercise for distinguishing between the computational basis states, and discuss the general case of arbitrary basis measurements later in the tutorial.

 ## <span style="color:blue">Exercise 2</span>: Distinguish $|0\rangle$ and $|1\rangle$

 **Input:** A qubit which is guaranteed to be in either the $|0\rangle$ or the $|1\rangle$ state.